General machinery and equipment appraisals.

 The full industrial floor, valued asset by asset.

-General machinery and equipment covers the production assets that run a plant or a shop: the machines, the lines, the lifts and the process equipment that carry a balance sheet.
-We appraise each asset class on its own terms, by make, model, age, hours, condition and the active resale market, then reconcile the file into one defensible number.
-A manufacturing equipment appraisal, a CNC and metalworking appraisal, a food processing equipment appraisal or a construction equipment appraisal each lives under this specialty.
+General machinery and equipment covers the production assets that run a plant or a shop: the machines, the lines, the lifts and the process equipment a balance sheet stands on.
+We value each asset by make, model, age, hours, condition and the active resale market, then reconcile the analysis into one defensible number.
+Manufacturing equipment, CNC and metalworking, food processing lines and construction fleets all get the same treatment: inspected, documented and supported with market evidence.

 Which value applies

 The same machine carries different numbers depending on why you need the appraisal.
-We determine and defend the premise that fits: Fair Market Value (FMV) for a willing buyer and seller, Orderly Liquidation Value (OLV) for a sale over a reasonable period, Forced Liquidation Value (FLV) for a fast compelled auction, Net Orderly Liquidation Value (NOLV) after the costs of sale, and Replacement Cost New for insurance.
-The trigger below sets the premise.
+We determine and defend the premise that fits: Fair Market Value (FMV) for a willing buyer and seller, Orderly Liquidation Value (OLV) for a sale over a reasonable period, Forced Liquidation Value (FLV) for a fast compelled auction, Net Orderly Liquidation Value (NOLV) after the costs of sale, and Replacement Cost New (RCN) for insurance.

 Who orders it